 The second step to find outliers is to save the Mean and Standard Deviation as macro variables.

-Besides generating reports, PROC UNIVARIATE can also create dataset with summary statistics such as the p-value of the normality test, the mean, and standard deviation.
+Besides generating reports, PROC UNIVARIATE can also create a dataset with summary statistics such as the p-value of the normality test, the mean, and the standard deviation.
 To do so, we use the ODS OUTPUT statement.

 If you use the statement ODS OUTPUT TestForNormality, you can define the name of the dataset where SAS will save the results of the normality tests.
-Likewise, the the ODS OUTPUT BasicMeasures, you can create a dataset with the mean and standard deviation of your dataset.
+Likewise, with the ODS OUTPUT BasicMeasures, you can create a dataset with the mean and standard deviation of your dataset.